Shanghai Ascend Medical

-After 15 years working in medical devices, I have seen three major phases: early engineering-driven iteration, supply-chain and tooling expansion, and the current stage where more manufacturers are building export-ready systems around quality, documentation, and service.
+After 15 years in this industry, I have seen three major phases: early engineering-driven iteration, supply-chain and tooling expansion, and the current stage where more manufacturers are building export-ready systems around quality, documentation, and service.

-This article shares practical observations for overseas distributors and hospital procurement teams who want to understand what has changed and how to evaluate suppliers today.
+This article shares practical observations for overseas distributors and hospital procurement teams who want to understand what has changed and how to evaluate a medical equipment supplier in China today.

 In the early stage of China’s industry development, many factories did not have mature molds, standardized components, or a stable supporting supply chain.
 Product development relied heavily on hands-on engineering and incremental improvement.